tarmoj/vclick/content/pages/gettingstarted.md

 To connect clients to server there are two possibilities:

-1. Enter the IP address of server to client's **Server address** field and press **Hello, Server**.
+1. Enter the IP address of server (like 192.168.1.220) to client's **Server address** field and press **Hello, Server**.
 You should receive a notification "Got you!" on client's screen.

 2. Add the clients' addresses to server's field **Clients**, separated by commas.
 Then press **Update** and the clients on these addresses should be receiving the messages.
 The server remembers the addresses from last session, you don't need to enter them every time, if the addresses don't change.